andreasdanielmatt/citizen-quest-revision/README.md

 - `p`: Player ID.
 Defaults to 1.
 - `s`: ID of the stats panel to show (fps, render, ping).
 Defaults to none.

+The `index.html` app accepts the following query string parameters:
+- `s`: ID of the stats panel to show (fps, render, ping).
+Defaults to none.
+- `t`: Time limit for the game, in seconds.
+Defaults to 300 seconds.
+- `test`: A live test to perform (e.g. `dialogue-responses`)

 ## Configuration

 The configuration files are in the `config` directory.
 The server has to be reloaded after any changes.